simolus3/drift/docs/pages/docs/Advanced Features/custom_row_classes.md

 For instance, you might want to add a mixin, let it extend another class or interface, or use other builders like `json_serializable` to customize how it gets serialized to json.

-Starting from moor version 4.3 (and in drift), it is possible to use your own classes as data classes.
+As a solution, drift allows you to use your own classes as data classes for the database.

 ## Using custom classes